kristoftajti/anchor_free_docs/docs/data/FCOS_code.md

 return labels_level_first, reg_targets_level_first
 ````

-After creating the labels and targets, we get back to the **call** , we flatten and premute the pred labels and targets so that we can concat them for more efficient computing, and then we get the positive samples and filter the predictions to only include positive samples.
+After creating the labels and targets, we get back to the **call** , we flatten and premute the predictions so that we can concat them for more efficient computing, and then we get the positive samples and filter the predictions to only include positive samples.

 ````python
 pos_inds = torch.nonzero(labels_flatten > 0).squeeze(1)